mxrked/Medical-Office-Administration/README.md

  ```
  .\build.bat
  ```
-A link is created in the directory
+ A link is created in Medical Office Administration.

-## How to Use
+## Installer
- - Pending project completion
+ Alternatively you can use our setup installer that will be avaliable at project completion

 ## Credits
  - Parker Phelps (Project Owner)